Keep: Early stone keeps (10th–12th centuries)

 During the 10th century, a small number of stone keeps began to be built in France, such at the Château de Langeais: in the 11th century, their numbers increased as the style spread through Normandy across the rest of France and into England, South Italy and Sicily.
-Some existing motte-and-bailey castles were converted to stone, with the keep amongst usually the first parts to be upgraded, while in other cases new keeps were built from scratch in stone.
-These stone keeps were introduced into Ireland during the 1170s following the Norman occupation of the east of the country, where they were particularly popular amongst the new Anglo-Norman lords.
+Some existing motte-and-bailey castles were converted to stone, with the keep usually amongst the first parts to be upgraded, while in other cases new keeps were built from scratch in stone.
+I some cases the keep and motte were built at the same time with the keep embedded in the motte, as happened at Ascot d'Oilly Castle, while at other castles, such as Lydford and Wareham in England, mottes were a later feature and built around a keep.
+Starting the construction of the keep at ground level and building the motte around it gave the building greater stability.

+Stone keeps were introduced into Ireland during the 1170s following the Norman occupation of the east of the country, where they were particularly popular amongst the new Anglo-Norman lords.
 Two broad types of design emerged across France and England during the period: four-sided stone keeps, known as Norman keeps or great keeps in English – a donjon carré or donjon roman in French – and circular shell keeps.

 The reasons for the transition from timber to stone keeps are unclear, and the process was slow and uneven, taking many years to take effect across the various regions.
 Traditionally it was believed that stone keeps had been adopted because of the cruder nature of wooden buildings, the limited lifespan of wooden fortifications and their vulnerability to fire, but recent archaeological studies have shown that many wooden castles were as robust and as sophisticated as their stone equivalents.
 Some wooden keeps were not converted into stone for many years and were instead expanded in wood, such as at Hen Domen.
 Nonetheless, stone became increasingly popular as a building material for keeps for both military and symbolic reasons.